 The Orient Express was actually not one single train but a railway service that ran along several different routes over the years.
-Originally created in 1883, the Orient Express typically ran from Paris to Istanbul, although other endpoints have included London, Calais, Bucharest, and Athens.
+Originally created in 1883, the Orient Express typically ran from Paris to Istanbul, although other endpoints have included London (home of the fabulous Queen’s Walk), Calais, Bucharest, and Athens.
 While the Orient Express ceased to operate in 2009 and the route officially disappeared from European railway timetables, trains still regularly travel along the same tracks.
 It is possible to piece together a journey along the same route using other trains.

 (Note: there is one remaining train today that goes by the name Orient Express.
 It is a fancy private train called the Venice-Simplon Orient Express that runs from Venice to London.
 Trips start at £2200 per person – that’s $2876 USD).

 And that is how Daniel and I found ourselves travelling from Belgrade to Sofia along the same route that the passengers in Agatha Christie’s Murder on the Orient Express undoubtedly would have taken.
 Since we were travelling in the off season, it meant that there was no direct train and we had to travel on three separate trains.
 It was possible to undertake this journey in a single day but it sounded exhausting so we decided to break it up over two days.